 S&P, to taste

-Layer the lettuce in one large bowl, or 4 individual bowls.
+- Layer the lettuce in one large bowl, or 4 individual bowls.
 Top with chicken, tomatoes, cucumber, red onion, feta and parsley.
+Add chickpeas and pita chips if desired.
 Drizzle over the dressing over the top of the salad and toss until combined.